9 Tips For First-Timers Going To Japan

 Make your visit even better.

-If you are planning a trip to Japan, there’s no doubt you will be bombarded with recommendations from friends who have already been.
+If you’re planning a trip to Japan, there’s no doubt you’ll be bombarded with recommendations from friends who’ve already been.

 1 / 10